You have reached the best site on the internet for food storage and preparedness reviews!

 The first job I got after being out of work was at one of the top food storage companies.
 A family member knew the owner and put in a good word for me.
 Kind of ironic after the hardship to land at a company in the industry but the ideology quickly won me over.

 Within a year of being at the company I was moved into the role of Director of Product Management where I oversaw a small team that created new products and managed existing products.
 What this means is it was my sole responsibility to be an expert on the products we offered and the products our competitor’s offered.
 We were always buying and testing competitor products to see how ours stacked up.
 This helped us to develop new products that would satisfy customer’s needs and stand out from the competition.
-I worked there for over 6 years before leaving for
+I worked there for over 6 years before leaving for warmer weather in 2016.

 In addition to those responsibilities I also worked directly with freeze-dried food suppliers and with other suppliers for the various categories of products we offered (survival gear, water storage, dehydrated foods, etc).
 I was also fortunate to work closely at times with the canning and pouching operations of the various co-packers who packaged our foods.
 You can say I had my hand in pretty much every area of the business.